Spring Garden Revival

 Bridgewater Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Bridgewater is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
-Erosion control is critical on sloped glacial till or clay soils—use silt fences or erosion control blankets.
-Wildlife protection includes mandatory nesting bird surveys (April–August, especially May–June), and checks for active dens or bat roosts.
-Selective removal should preserve native habitat features.
-For permit assistance, contact: Bridgewater Conservation Commission
+Permits (NOI or RDA) are required for work within 25-100 feet of protected resources.
+Erosion control is critical on glacial till and clay soils, using silt fences or erosion control blankets.
+Wildlife protection mandates nesting bird surveys from April to August, with special attention during the May–June peak.
+Inspections for active dens or bat roosts are required, and seasonal restrictions may apply for migratory and vernal pool species.
+Selective removal should preserve valuable habitat features and may include creating brush piles for wildlife shelter.
+For permitting and compliance:

 66 Central Square, Bridgewater, MA 02324